james-ingold/james-ingold.github.io/quotes.md

 ---

+> In the information age, the barriers just aren’t there.
+The barriers are
+> self-imposed.
+If you want to set off and go develop some grand new thing, you
+> don’t need millions of dollars of capitalization.
+You need enough pizza and
+> Diet Coke to stick in your refrigerator, a cheap PC to work on, and the
+> dedication to go through with it.
+We slept on floors.
+We waded across rivers.
+>
+> - John Carmack, Masters of Doom

+---

+> For any given project, there is some team size beyond which adding more people
+> will actually cause things to take longer.
+This is due to loss of efficiency
+> from chopping up problems, communication overhead, and entropy.
+It's even
+> easier to reduce quality by adding people.
+I contend that the max programming
+> team size for id is very small.
+>
+> - John Carmack, Masters of Doom

+---

+> It really comes down to work ethic.
+If you've got two equally talented people
+> and one works twice as hard as the other, that person is going to run away from
+> the other person.
+>
+> - John Carmack, Masters of Doom

+---

+> Life is about the real value of a real education, which has almost nothing to
+> do with knowledge, and everything to do with simple awareness; awareness of
+> what is so real and essential, so hidden in plain sight all around us , all the
+> time, that we have to keep reminding ourselves over and over: "This is water"
+>
+> - David Foster Wallace, This is Water

+---

+> An investment in knowledge always pays the best interest.
+>
+> - Ben Franklin

+---

+> If you wish to improve, be content to appear clueless or stupid in extraneous
+> matters.
+>
+> - Epictetus

+> When I write, I feel like an armless, legless man with a crayon in his mouth.
+>
+> - Kurt Vonnegut

+---

 > Woe to the statesman who makes war without a reason that will still be valid
 > when the war is over.
 After the war, you will all look differently at these
 > questions.
 Will you then have the courage to turn to the peasant contemplating